syseleven/shared-secrets/ENCRYPTION.md

 ## Encryption Scheme v01

-Encryption scheme v01 is a key-based Encrypt-then-MAC (EtM) scheme which uses AES-256-CTR as the encryption algorithm and HMAC-SHA-256 as the MAC algorithm.
+Encryption scheme v01 is a RSA-key-based Encrypt-then-MAC (EtM) scheme which uses AES-256-CTR as the encryption algorithm and HMAC-SHA-256 as the MAC algorithm.
 The key to derive the encryption key and the message authentication key is randomly generated.

 ### Message Format